Starcounter/Docs/docs/star-tool.md

 star info table [options] <db> <table>
 ```

 The `info table` sub-command prints detailed information about a table, the name of which is specified in the `<table>` argument, in the database referenced by the absolute or relative path given in the `<db>` argument.
-The following options are available to configure the output of the commmand:
+The following options are available to configure the output of the command:

 Option        | Short form | Description
 ------------- | ---------- | --------------------------------------------------------------------------------------------